alexandrestein/gotinydb/README.md

 * [Structs](https://github.com/fatih/structs) - The package used to cut objects in part for indexing

+## To Do

+* Build write serialiser at the object level (at this point there is no concurancy protection)

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.